-In this leaflet, SW9 is providing information on the causes surrounding condensation, damp and mould, in the hope of offering some guidance on how to manage occurrences.
+In this leaflet, SW9 is providing information on the causes surrounding condensation, damp and mould, in the hope to offer some guidance on how to manage occurrences.

 We also wish to advise on how we deal with the reporting of condensation, damp and mould.
-Upon reporting an instance of damp or mould in your property, we will send a SW9 Officer to determine and examine the issue as soon as possible.
+Upon reporting an instance of damp or mould in your property, we will send a SW9 Officer to examine and determine the issue as soon as possible.
 We will then make sure that your repair is raised with the most suitable contractor, where applicable.

-We are in the process of putting together a separate Damp and Mould Policy, which will help SW9 colleagues to further identify how to tackle cases of damp or mould in your home as quickly and effectively as possible.
+We are in the process of putting together a separate Damp and Mould Policy, which will further identify how we will tackle cases of damp or mould in your home as quickly and effectively as possible.